 Cross sections depict the existing ground conditions, including all manmade features, as sections perpendicular to the respective stations along a survey baseline or construction centerline.
 The proposed cross-sectional outline of the new facility with all its functional elements is also shown on cross sections.
 Use standard cross section sheets for showing roadway cross sections.
-The preformatted sheet cell is located in the FDOT Engineering/CADD Systems Software.
-This sheet features a standard grid of five lines per inch, both in the vertical and horizontal.
-The vertical scale can be altered to ten lines per inch by utilizing a toggle feature in the CADD software.
+The preformatted sheet cell is located in the FDOT CADD Software.

-The recommended vertical scale is $1^{"} = 10$ '.
-The horizontal scale must be such that the entire roadway R/W is shown on the sheet (generally $1^{"} = 10$ ' or $1^{"} = 20$ '), but must not be smaller than $1^{"} = 40$ ' horizontal.
-If the entire R/W cannot be shown on one sheet, more sheets may be utilized and appropriate match lines must be shown with referenced sheet numbers.
+The recommended vertical scale is 1" = 10'.
+The horizontal scale should be such that the entire roadway R/W is shown on the sheet (generally 1" = 10' or 1" = 20'), but not smaller than 1" = 40' horizontal.
+If the entire R/W cannot be shown on one sheet, more sheets may be utilized and appropriate match lines shown with referenced sheet numbers.
 Show the scale at the bottom right corner of the sheet above the title box.